sanskrit/raw_etexts_english/blogs/manasataramgini/2016-05-06_the-astroid-the-deltoid-and-the-fish-within-the-fish.md

 +++
-title = "The astroid, the deltoid and the fish within thexa0fish"
+title = "The astroid, the deltoid and the fish within the fish"

 +++
 As this article needed a lot of figures with some mathematical notation